Welcome to –

 Parents are also invited to get involved with school life.
 There are opportunities for them to help with activities such as educational visits and reading, as well as offering their particular skills (e.g. cooking, art, music) to support children’s learning.

 The setting has a friendly, open-doors ethos and practitioners are available to talk to parents at the beginning and end of the day.
-Parents are always welcomed into school and encouraged to discuss and concerns they might have.
+Parents are always welcomed into school and encouraged to discuss any concerns they might have.

 Admissions and Induction